extremistLab/Resturant-app-using-Reactjs/README.md

 npm install

 ```
-3. Set Up Environment Variables: Create a '.env' file in the backend directory and configure environment variables such as database connection string, JWT secret key, and any other necessary configurations.
+3. Set Up Environment Variables: Create a `.env` file in the backend directory and configure environment variables such as database connection string, JWT secret key, and any other necessary configurations.

 4. Start the Servers: Start both the frontend and backend servers to run the application locally.